Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-font.md

 # Tutorial: Font

-When rendering text each font has different measures, and, depending on the scale, each character is drawn differently.
+When rendering text each font has different measures for its characters, and, depending on the scale, each character is drawn differently.

 ## Changing the font